 Who is on the threat assessment team?

 The Threat Assessment Team is a multidisciplinary team composed of individuals from various constituencies on campus to allow for effective collaboration and coordination of efforts.
-Team members include representatives from: Public Safety, Community Living, Student Life, the Faculty, Human Resources, as well as mental health professionals and legal counsel.
+Team members include representatives from: Public Safety, Residential Life, Student Life, the Faculty, Human Resources, as well as mental health professionals and legal counsel.

 The Threat Assessment Team for evaluating a staff or faculty member is made up of a human resources representative, counselor, public safety representative, and our general counsel.

 Who can make a referral to the threat assessment team?

 Anyone who feels an individual is a threat to him/herself/others, or is exhibiting concerning, disruptive, or worrisome behaviors, can make a referral, including students, parents, faculty, staff and other community members.

 What kinds of behavior should I report to the threat assessment team?

 All concerns requiring immediate attention (potentially criminal activity, violent, threatening, or imminent suicidal behavior) should first be directed to emergency services, by calling 911 and then the Office of Public Safety at 410-337-6112.